Health insurance in Morocco

 Inequalities in the Moroccan healthcare system

 The Moroccan healthcare system comprises both public and private sectors.
-The public sector is made up of over 2,500 primary healthcare centers and around 150 public hospitals.
-The private sector is more developed, with over 6,500 private practices and more than 430 clinics, mainly based in urban areas and towards the north of Morocco.
-Civil servants and employees in the public sector are covered by the Caisse Nationale des Organismes de Prévoyance Sociale (CNOPS), while the private sector is covered by the Caisse Nationale de la Sécurité Sociale (CNSS) and subject to compulsory health insurance.
+The public sector comprises over 150 public hospitals.
+The private sector is more developed, with 375 private hospitals based in urban areas and towards the north of Morocco.
+Civil servants and employees in the public sector are covered by the Caisse Nationale des Organismes de Prévoyance Sociale (CNOPS).
+The rest of private-sector employees are covered by the Caisse Nationale de la Sécurité Sociale (CNSS) and are subject to compulsory health insurance.

 The Moroccan healthcare system lacks human resources, with less than one doctor for every 1,000 inhabitants.
-The government’s lack of investment in healthcare is a real brake on development in this sector, despite the introduction in 2012 of compulsory health insurance for the poorest Moroccans (RAMED).
+The government’s lack of investment in healthcare is a real brake on the sector’s development.
+However, the introduction in 2012 of access to compulsory health insurance for the poorest Moroccans (RAMED) has not succeeded in helping enough Moroccans.

 The quality of care and inequalities in access to services, particularly between large cities and more rural regions, are notable in Morocco.
-Many public hospitals are in a deplorable state and in no condition to receive or treat patients.
-95% of Moroccans with health insurance prefer without hesitation to seek treatment in private clinics, where the service and quality of care are in no way comparable to public clinics.
-If you are planning to stay in Morocco as an exchange student, expatriate or retiree, it is essential that you take out private international health insurance to cover private sector healthcare costs.
+Many public hospitals are in a deplorable state, and therefore unable to receive or treat patients.
+95% of Moroccans with health insurance prefer without hesitation to seek treatment in private clinics.
+In fact, the service and quality of care is nothing like that offered by the public sector.
+So, if you’re planning to come to Morocco as an exchange student, expatriate or retiree, it’s essential that you take out Moroccan health insurance!
+Private insurance, such as that offered by Mondassur, will cover your healthcare costs in the private sector.

 Local insurance in Morocco

-In 2005 and again in 2011, the Moroccan government introduced two basic medical coverage schemes: the basic compulsory health insurance scheme (AMO ) and the medical insurance scheme (RAMED).
+In 2005 and again in 2011, the Moroccan government introduced two basic medical coverage schemes: the basic compulsory health insurance scheme (AMO) and the medical insurance scheme (RAMED).
 RAMED covers the poorest part of the population, to give access to healthcare even to the most destitute who cannot benefit from AMO.
 In 2005, only 16% of the population had basic health coverage, while by 2020 this figure will have risen to around 70%, i.e. 25 million beneficiaries of health insurance and 11 million beneficiaries of the medical assistance scheme.
-The government’s objective is to reach 100% of beneficiaries, i.e. the entire Moroccan population insured.
+The government’s objective is to reach 100% coverage.

-AMO covers outpatient care, hospitalization, dental care, maternity, optical care, paramedical care, long-term treatment of illnesses and benefits for children under 12.
+AMO covers a wide range of treatments.
+These include outpatient care, hospitalization, dental care, maternity care, optical care, paramedical care, treatment of long-term illnesses and pediatrics.
 However, access to the care offered by these basic insurances is restricted to the public health sector.

 AMO reimburses :